example42/puppet-tp/README.md

 ## Prerequisites and limitations

+Current version of Tiny Puppet is compatible only with Puppet 4.4 or later and PE 2016.1.1 or later.

-Main Tiny Puppet defines **work only on Puppet 4.x** but the module provides also Puppet 3.x compatible defines with the ```3``` suffix.
+To use it Puppet 3 you have to use tp version 1.x with the 3.x compatible defines (with the ```3``` suffix).

-So, for example:

-    tp::install   # Is optimised for Puppet 4 (doesn't work on earlier versions) tp::install3  # Works on Puppet 3 and 4

-**IMPORTANT NOTE**: Do not expect all the applications to flawlessly work out of the box for all the Operating Systems.
-Tiny Puppet manages applications that can be installed and configured using the underlying OS native packages and services, this might not be possible for all the cases.

 If tp doesn't correctly install a specific application on the OS you want, please **TELL US**.
-It's very easy and quick to add new apps or support for new OS, we will do that.
+It's very easy and quick to add new apps or support for new OS in tinydata.

 Currently most of the applications are supported on RedHat and Debian derivatives Linux distributions.